Integrity and

 might not be understandable and might appear negative.

-If you hear much news or conversation, or read
+7 If you hear much news or conversation, or

-more than you can use or set aside, then any words that you hear and ideas that
+read more than you can use or set aside, then any words that you hear and ideas

--or cancel nearly any other idea in casual conversation, fiction and
+represent, include or cancel nearly any other idea in casual conversation,

 You cannot talk in a careless or casual way